 Rebecca Lucile Cornetet Scholarship GF641453

-Merit-based scholarship support to outstanding majors in Greek or Latin, with preference for students of Latin.
+Merit-based scholarship support to an undergraduate student for the study of Greek and Latin, with a preference for Latin.
 Selection is made on the basis of total academic record and achievement in the major program.

 The Roberta Elliott Wantman Endowment Fund GF647560

 Competition for the Kozyris Award is open to any undergraduate or graduate student in any department or program at Ohio State upon completion of at least two semesters of Modern Greek (one of them past the first year).
-The Award may be used to pursure a formal program of student in Modern Greek language or research in Greece in any academic field.
+The Award may be used to pursue a formal program of student in Modern Greek language or research in Greece in any academic field.

 The David J. Neustadt Scholarship Fund in Greek and Latin GF645140

 Merit-based scholarship support to an undergraduate student majoring in Greek and Latin.
 Selection is made on the basis of total academic record and achievement in the major program.

 The Tim Neustadt Graduate Research Fund GF645138